-- 184. Impact.
-Much of the water for Phuentsholing is pumped from the ground and treated and stored in water reservoirs.
+186. Mitigation.
+Much of the water for Phuentsholing is pumped from underground and treated and stored in water reservoirs.
 There are three water treatment plants in Phuentsholing located in the South, North and Kharbandi with capacities of 2,000 m3, 2,000 m3, and 500 m3; respectively.
-Three additional water treatment plants will be newly completed, of which one is the Omchhu treatment plant with a capacity of 8 MLD.
-The construction work and the influx of a large number of workers is expected to create an additional demand for water for drinking, cooking, washing as well as construction and its associated activities (sprinkling/spraying and cleaning). - 185.
-Mitigation.
 The Contractor will be required to ensure adequate water for domestic (drinking, cooking, washing and sanitation) and construction purpose.

-The existing water supply line will be utilized for this the project so there is no need to install new water pipelines.
-To reduce the risk of water shortages and to conserve water, the contractor will Install adequate water tanks or mobilize water tankers during periods of shortage.
-To conserve water, all water supply pipes will be checked, repaired and maintained to prevent leakages or blockages.
+187. In case of shortage of water for construction, the contractor will install adequate water tanks to store water.
+All water supply pipes will be checked, repaired and maintained to prevent leakages or blockages.